Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Max realizes that he can't keep up and will not beat Jax in his current state and is on the verge of losing everything he worked for.
 Max decide to use his untested neuro mesh device allowing to hyperlink like a cybervator.

 Kyshumu takes back the Satellite that was stolen from ReNet

 Spike tells Max that there is no way they well be able to win and fufill their goal

 Max final stops ignoring spike and learns about some of the real past

+To Max's surprise, Spike has cut off his arm telling max you like I'm just like you now.
+The robotic arm(s) he replaced it with is connected to his brain and acts like a tail allow him to fuse with Cyber.Beast as well as to control the cybervators

 ### 8. Ordeal, Death, Rebirth
 Episodes: 23, 24, 25, 26, 27, 28, 29, 30